Minor Sparsifiers and the Distributed Laplacian Paradigm: Implications in Graph Algorithms

-\end{theorem} \begin{proof} The strategy of Algorithm \ref{shortestpaths} is that transferring the given $G$ to a bipartite graph $G_{12}$ and calling the Algorithm \textsc{MinCostFlow} on $G_{12}$ to obtain the dual solution $\vec{y}$, which is utilized to transform the original edge weights in ${G}$ to be non-negative, and then using the single source shortest path algorithm with non-negative weights on the new instance ${G}'=({V},{E},w$) to compute the shortest paths.
+\begin{theorem} Let $\overline{G} = (\overline V, \overline E)$ be a communication network with $\overline{n}$ vertices and $\overline{m}$ edges, and $w: \overline E\rightarrow \{-W, -W+1, \dots, -1, 0, 1, \dots, W\}$ be an integral weight function.
+For a vertex $s \in \overline V$, there is a distributed algorithm to compute the shortest path from $s$ to all the other vertices that has a shortest path from $s$ in rounds in the \textsf{CONGEST} model. \end{theorem} \begin{proof} The strategy of Algorithm \ref{shortestpaths} is that transferring the given $G$ to a bipartite graph $G_{12}$ and calling the Algorithm \MinCostFlow on $G_{12}$ to obtain the dual solution $\vec{y}$, which is utilized to transform the original edge weights in ${G}$ to be non-negative, and then using the single source shortest path algorithm with non-negative weights on the new instance ${G}'=({V},{E},w$) to compute the shortest paths.